The B Complex & Vitamin B12

 Dr Michael Klaper argues that vitamin B12 is present in the mouth as well as the intestines.

-Absorption of the natural B12 coenzymes can take place in the mouth, throat, oesophagus, bronchial tubes and even in the upper small intestines, as well as all along the intestinal tract.
+Absorption of the natural B12 coenzymes can take place in the mouth, throat, esophagus, bronchial tubes and even in the upper small intestines, as well as all along the intestinal tract.

 This does not involve the complex enzyme mechanism for absorption (Intrinsic Factor) in the small intestine as required by cyanocobalamin.
 The coenzymes are absorbed by diffusion from mucous membranes.